 In general, I expect you to attend class unless you are sick or engaged in an approved extracurricular activity.
 Please do NOT come to class if you are sick.
 Instead, contact me within 12 hours of the absence to report your illness and make arrangements for completing any missed work.
 You should also check the course web site for announcements, new assignments, and other important updates.
 It is your responsibility to make up any missed work and get notes on any material you have missed.

 In general, I will not allow students to "stream in" when they are sick or must otherwise miss class, unless they are officially quarantined by the university.
 Setting up a stream requires me to change how I prepare the lecture and it takes an enormous amount of time to modify my materials to be suitable for that format.
-However, if you reach out to me well in advance (at least 48 hours before class), I will try to accommodate you.
+However, if you are officially quarantined by the university, I will try to find a way to stream my lecture.
+To request this accommodation, you MUST contact me at least 48 hours in advance to make arrangements.